jrudman25/jrudman25/README.md

 ### ⚡ How I work

-I write custom agent rules and skills for my agents rather than using AI tools out of the box (I've written about it [here](https://dev.to/jrud25/stop-repeating-yourself-use-rules-and-skills-to-level-up-your-ai-agent-3699)) and lean on Claude/Codex for research, prototyping, and debugging throughout my process.
+I write custom rules and skills for my agents rather than using AI tools out of the box (I've written about it [here](https://dev.to/jrud25/stop-repeating-yourself-use-rules-and-skills-to-level-up-your-ai-agent-3699)) and lean on Claude/Codex for research, prototyping, and debugging throughout my process.

 ### 🌱 Currently